The Scotiabank Giller Prize Presents its 2015 Longlist

 The Scotiabank Giller Prize today announced its longlist for this year's award at founder Jack Rabinovitch's alma mater, McGill University, in Moyse Hall Theatre.

 Scotiabank Giller Prize 2014 winner, Sean Michaels, presented the longlist of authors and read an excerpt from each nominated work.
-The twelve titles were chosen from a field of 168 books – a record number of books in the prize's twenty-two year history – submitted by 63 publishers, from every region of the country.
+The 12 titles were chosen from a field of 168 books – a record number of books in the prize's 22-year history – submitted by 63 publishers, from every region of the country.

 The longlist for the 2015 Scotiabank Giller Prize is: